-The Beverly Rogers, Carol C. Harter Black Mountain Institute, home to The Believer magazine, invites applications for residential fellowships for the 2020-21 academic year.
-Visiting fellows will join a community of creative writers and scholars in a thriving literary scene in Las Vegas and on the campus of UNLV, supported by individuals and groups that share our commitment to bringing writers and the literary imagination into the heart of public life.
+The Beverly Rogers, Carol C. Harter Black Mountain Institute hosts residential fellowships every academic year.
+Visiting fellows join a community of writers and scholars in a thriving literary scene in Las Vegas and on the campus of UNLV; they are supported by individuals and groups that share the commitment to bringing writers and the literary imagination into the heart of public life.

-For emerging and distinguished writers who have at least one book published by a trade or literary press, this fellowship includes:
+For emerging and distinguished writers who have published at least one book with a trade or literary press, this fellowship includes:

-- free housing (fellows cover some utilities) in a unique and vibrant arts complex in the bustling district of downtown Las Vegas—home to The Writer’s Block, our city’s beloved independent bookstore.
+- housing (fellows cover some utilities) in a unique and vibrant arts complex in the bustling district of downtown Las Vegas—home to The Writer’s Block, our city’s beloved independent bookstore; and

-While there are no formal teaching requirements, this is a “working fellowship.”
-BMI’s visiting fellows will maintain a regular in-office presence, around 10 hours a week, along with 10 hours of service to the community.
-In addition to the primary goal of furthering one’s own writing during their term in Las Vegas, visiting fellows are expected to engage in a substantial way with BMI’s community, in a way custom-scoped based on their skills and personal interest.
-Upon acceptance into the program, each fellow will craft a work plan in partnership with BMI.
+While there are no formal teaching requirements, this is a “working fellowship” located in Las Vegas.
+BMI’s visiting fellows will maintain office hours (10 per week), and will offer regular service to the community.
+In addition to the primary goal of furthering one’s own writing during their term in Las Vegas, visiting fellows are expected to engage in a substantial way with BMI’s community, in ways that connect to their interests and skills.
+Upon acceptance into the program, each fellow will craft a plan in partnership with BMI.
 This is equally weighted against the writing sample and proposed literary project for the residency.
-Here are some examples of activities a visiting fellow could pursue:
+Here are some examples of activities a visiting fellow might pursue:

 - Offer readings, craft talks, and other public presentations to the readers and writers of UNLV and Southern Nevada.

-- Finalists will be asked to send copies of their books (Applicants must have at least one critically acclaimed book published by a trade or literary press.)
+Finalists will be asked to send copies of their books.
+(Applicants must have at least one book published by a trade or literary press.)
 Candidates are selected by a committee of staff and community members at BMI.

 City of Asylum Fellowship